hashfunktion/wazuh-teams-workflows/README.md

 > - **New Incoming Webhook/Connector creation is blocked from August 15, 2024**.
 > - **Existing connectors will require an URL update before December 31, 2024** to keep working.
 > - **All Office 365 connectors/incoming webhook integrations will stop working entirely after December 31, 2025** (see [Microsoft's announcement][office365-retirement]).
+> - **All PowerAutomate Flows URL must be changed to the new endpoints (new URL visable in PowerAutomate), the old endpoints will stop working after November 30, 2025** (see [Microsoft's announcement][https://learn.microsoft.com/en-us/troubleshoot/power-platform/power-automate/flow-run-issues/triggers-troubleshoot?tabs=new-designer#changes-to-http-or-teams-webhook-trigger-flows])
 >
 > **This integration exists because Power Automate Workflows are now the Microsoft-recommended way to post alerts to Teams.**
 >